-Here's a final sample photo of the rule of thirds in a composition.
+Here's another sample photo of the rule of thirds in a composition.
 I was most intrigued by the reflection of the flag in the window on the front door.
 I had to wait patiently until the window had it blowing in just the right manner.

 The main subjects, the flag and the red door, were placed at the intersection of the horizontal and vertical guidelines.